 There are four research periods each year when you can start your study with us.
+Research periods 1 and 2 run in the first half of the year, while Research period 3 and 4 run in the second half.
+Only the Faculty of Science offers all four research period intakes.
 For more information, visit the application dates page.

 It depends on the wait times for your specific visa application.
 As some visa applications can take upwards of 12 weeks it is always best to factor this time into your decision when applying for admission.

 Generally speaking, it is best to have your scholarship application completed and submitted 6 months before you plan to commence.
 This should allow enough time to receive your scholarship outcome, accept, and then apply for your visa.

 You will incur advanced standing.
 Periods of prior enrolment in a postgraduate research degree will be deducted from the tenure of your scholarship.
 Advanced standing refers to this period of deducted tenure.

 For example, a doctoral scholarship is awarded for 3.5 years.
 If you have already completed 6 months of your doctorate degree before being awarded a scholarship, 6 months will be deducted from the maximum tenure, thus you are only eligible to hold the RTP scholarship for a maximum of 3 years.